Updated

 6. Related Offenses

-In Colorado, it is a petty offense for anyone under 21 to possess or consume alcohol or be in possession of liquor, beer, or wine.
+In Colorado, it is a petty offense for anyone under 21 to possess or consume an alcoholic beverage.
 A first offense can result in a fine of up to $100 and require completion of a substance abuse education program approved by the state.
 A second or subsequent offense can result in increased penalties.

 Legal References